yurivict/Halide/README_cmake.md

 For older versions of **Debian, Ubuntu, Mint, and derivatives**, Kitware provides an [APT repository](https://apt.kitware.com/) with up-to-date releases.
 Note that this is still useful for Ubuntu 20.04 because it will remain up to date.

+For other Linux distributions, check with your distribution's package manager or use pip as detailed above.

+This applies to WSL (Windows Subsystem for Linux) installations, too.

 ## Using Halide in JIT mode